Tony Mantuano's Lorenzo opening Tuesday in The Redbury South Beach, Sam Nazarian's first collaboration with Levy Restaurants

 Lorenzo is the 4-star Chicago chef's 1st permanent restaurant outside the Windy City

 Tony Mantuano, chef/partner of Spiaggia, Chicago's only 4-star restaurant and a Top Chef Masters season 2 contestant, has chosen South Beach as the site of his first permanent restaurant (not including his family run resto in Kenosha, Wisconsin).
-Lorenzo, a "casual, elegant Italian restaurant," is slated to open in the fall at The Redbury South Beach, a forthcoming 69-room boutique hotel at 1776 Collins Ave.
+Lorenzo, a "casual, elegant Italian restaurant," opening Tuesday, November 12 at The Redbury South Beach, a forthcoming 69-room boutique hotel at 1776 Collins Ave.
 The hotel, formerly the Fairfax, has been taken over by Sam Nazarian, founder, chairman and CEO of sbe, and restaurateurs/developers Larry Levy and Bob Heyat, whose Levy Restaurants is best known in sports stadiums and entertainment venues across the country, including the American Airlines Arena and Marlins Park.

 Open daily for lunch, dinner, cocktails and late night bites, the restaurant will offer hand-made pastas, wood-fired pizzettes from Valoriani-designed Mugnaini oven from Tuscany, shareable bar plates, heartier entrees off the grill, house-made gelato and a walk-up espresso bar.
 The restaurant plans to use the rooftop to grow herbs for hand-crafted cocktails and tomatoes and basil for mozzarella dishes, pizzas and entrees.
 The Italian wine list will be curated by Mantuano's wife Cathy, a wine expert and author, and will have a big champagne and sparkling wine selection.
 The restaurant's cocktail program will be crafted by Michael Jack Pazdon from Napa Valley’s celebrated Goose & Gander.